Trithemius's catalog of magic (or "necromantic") books

 [86] J-PB: [86] The liber Alchandrei is a collection of astrological and onomantic texts available in the West since before the year 1000.
 See D. Juste, “The astrological doctrines of the liber Alchandrei”, in Occident et Proche-Orient: Contacts scientifiques au temps des Croisades (Proceedings of the Louvain-la-Neuve conference, 24 and 25 March 1997), I. Draelants, A. Tihon and B. van den Abeele ed., Turnhout, 2000, pp. 277-311; Ibid., Alchandreana.
 Les plus anciens traités astrologiques latins d’origine arabe (xe siècle), thesis of the Université Libre de Bruxelles, 2000, 3 vols.

-[87] And there is The Book of the Illusions of a certain Thomas, in which marvelous things are promised, by composing rings according to the 28 mansions of the Moon using characters and worthless fumigations, which begins thus: “I Thomas, lover of all knowledge.”
+[87] And there is [another] Book of the Illusions of a certain Thomas, in which marvelous things are promised, by composing rings according to the 28 mansions of the Moon using characters and worthless fumigations, which begins thus: “I Thomas, lover of all knowledge.”

 [87] Not identified.